 Noseblindness: Do You Smell What They Smell?

 Let’s face it, odors are awkward.
 Especially when everyone else smells the odor, but you!
 When exposed to smells over and over, we become desensitized to them.
+Whether it’s air fresheners or odors.
 When you’re noseblind, you can no longer detect certain smells (not to be confused with anosmia).
 This applies to not being able to smell odors in a place where you spend a substantial amount of time.
+Noseblindness is caused by repeated exposure to a particular smell.
 Are your customers smelling odors in your facility that you’re no longer sensitive to?
 Learn how to tell if you’ve gone noseblind & what you can do about it.

 What is Noseblindness?